 How to keep roaches away while you sleep

 Do roaches climb beds?
 Absolutely, and roaches in bed while you sleep is definitely not an ideal situation.
 Even with a clean sleeping space, roaches may still find their way into the bedroom.
 So many people wonder how to keep roaches away from bed areas but often are at a loss with how to do so without chemicals and sticky traps.
 Thankfully, there are some household tricks that will keep the roaches at bay, without fumigating your entire room.

-Bedding that drags on the floor should be picked up and tucked, and bed skirts should be taken and put away.
+Bedding that drags on the floor should be picked up and tucked, and bed skirts should be put away.
 Any sort of hold a roach can grab, they will use to get into the warmth of your bed.
 And that is definitely not pleasant to wake up to.

 Roaches are bad news, but you can prevent them

 No one wants a cockroach in bed while sleeping soundly, but thankfully, there are multiple ways to prevent them.
 The first step to ensuring that cockroaches stay outside the home is always prevention.
 Ensure that you maintain a clean space so that cockroaches don’t have a place to hide and don’t come in for an easy meal.
 Watch for warning signs that may point to a cockroach infestation.
 Remember that roaches are not only incredibly sturdy, but can also fit in unlikely places, such as behind walls, within wall outlets, and even underneath carpets and rugs.